This article is evidence-based, verified by Dr. Ahmed Zayed

 The issue of anxiety within individuals with autism

-Science has shownOpens in a new tab. that the anxiety rates were three times higher as compared with adults with intellectual disabilities.
+Science has shown that the anxiety rates were three times higher as compared with adults with intellectual disabilities.
 Stress represents a big problem for individuals with autism, no matter their age.
 It is common for them to describe autism as a building-up internal sensation of tension.

-A study published in 2003 has suggestedOpens in a new tab. that repetitive behavior serves as a management tool for these individuals when they face distress and anxiety.
-Shredding paper or clothes is an often seen repetitive behaviorOpens in a new tab. within these individuals.
+A study published in 2003 has suggested that repetitive behavior serves as a management tool for these individuals when they face distress and anxiety.
+Shredding paper or clothes is an often seen repetitive behavior within these individuals.

 The benefits of practicing mindfulness

 Mindfulness represents an approach that teaches individuals to change the way that they think and feel about their life experiences, especially when they are in the middle of stressful situations.
-Techniques include breathing exercises, meditation, and yoga.Opens in a new tab.
+Techniques include breathing exercises, meditation, and yoga.
 Mindfulness training teaches people how to be present at the moment and how to pay more attention to reduce their stress levels.

 Instead of feeling overwhelmed by the current events and feelings, by practicing mindfulness, individuals can be aware and cope better with what is happening around them, thus reducing their stress and anxiety levels and managing their autism symptoms better.